 Motorcycle insurance for Australian riders

 You really can’t beat that feeling of revving your engine and setting off on the open road.
-But it can feel better knowing your bike is covered against an accident or theft.
+But what can make a ride even better is knowing your bike is covered against an accident or theft.

 “Motorcycles can be expensive, so it makes sense to have protection in place in case anything happens to it – for example, if it gets damaged or stolen,” says Peter Margin, National Portfolio Specialist at QBE.